Star Tours – The Adventures Continue: Queue

 Similar to the functionality of the previous Star Tours attraction, The Adventures Continue places guests in the role of space tourists en route to a predetermined destination.
 The queue is designed to resemble a spaceport terminal: posters advertise voyages to different planets, and a large LCD screen informs riders of flight statuses, planetary weather forecasts, and advertisements promoting the benefits of booking flights with Star Tours.
 The screen displays information in spoken basic language and Aurebesh.
 The queue is populated with Audio-Animatronic characters, including C-3PO, R2-D2, and two Mon Calamari officers, that interact with one another and to guests.
 Entering the cargo bay, Captain Rex from the original attraction can be found, who in accordance with the timeline has not been used yet, and is therefore being sent back to a factory as defective.
 He occasionally has a power surge and delivers a line from the original attraction.
 Two G2 droids interact with guests as they conduct their tasks.
 The more outspoken droid processing the passengers' luggage on a scanning system reveals the luggages' contents to the guests waiting in the queue.
 Many references, gags, and in-jokes relating to Star Wars, Disney, and Pixar films are made via the contents of this luggage.
 Guests then retrieve their 3-D "flight glasses" and are directed by a flight agent to four gates in Disneyland and six gates in Disney's Hollywood Studios, Tokyo Disneyland and Disneyland Paris where they wait to board.

 Pre-show

-Television monitors show C-3PO, who has been assigned to maintenance on the StarSpeeder 1000 that guests are about to board, inadvertently getting trapped in the cockpit after the ship's captain leaves.
+Television monitors show C-3PO getting hired by the ship's captain AC-38 or Ace to be assigned to maintenance to fix a binary motivator on the StarSpeeder 1000 that guests are about to board.
+However, as soon as C-3PO intentionally sits on the captain's chair to begin maintenance, he inadvertently gets trapped in the cockpit due to the ship's autopilot unexpectally engaging which detects him in the seat and silently assumes Ace has returned, and it seals the cockpit shield as soon as Ace leaves for an inspection on the exterior before getting distracted and called away by someone else.
 Following this, Aly San San presents safety instructions to the guests.
+After the safety instructions, the StarSpeeder 1000 rises to the loading area.
 Once the doors to the StarSpeeder 1000 open, guests enter one of several ride simulators.
-After the doors close, C-3PO complains to R2-D2 (who is stationed on top of the ship) about the misunderstanding, but is ignored when the StarSpeeder 1000 begins to take flight with C-3PO in it.